kmarcie/mkhud/README.md

 - Fixed promotional codes and VR buttons showing up on the main menu
 - Fixed the new store menu not showing up (I probably will be editing this, but it is definitely a lower priority)

+July 14
+- Fixed the casual menu so map selection works
+- New targetid

 Credits
 ---------